egumasa/engagement-annotation-project/docs/6_Part5_summary.md

 ## 3. Engagement annotation

 When you annotate a sentence for Engagement, we first focus on identifying **primary** engagement strategy in a sentence.
 This is followed by tagging **secondary** engagement strategies.
+To decide the categories of engagement, see [Engagement category](/docs/2_Part1_Understanding_Engagement.md).

-### Primary engagement strategies
+### 3a.
+Primary engagement strategies

 Primary engagement strategies are those that characterize the engagement of a `MAIN` clause.
 This means that a construction with an engagement meaning (a) occurs within the `MAIN` clause but not in an `EMBEDDED` clause OR (b) corresponds to the span of a `SUBORDINATE` clause.